robertbrook/the-island/the-island.md

 I put myself down in the corner nearer the lamp and pulled a large sheet of sacking over me.
 I was cold and hungry, not not enough to keep me from sleep.
 Within only a few minutes, I had left the quite world of the town and fallen into the world of dreams again.
 Once more, I dreamed of home - or, what came after home: the beginning of my journey.

+I was shaken awake, by someone I couldn't quite see.
+By the time I was up, I was the last in the place.
+There was a smell, one I'd not noticed before.
+Something acidic.
+Outside, the square was empty.
+I looked back towards the way I'd come, wondering for a moment if I should go back.

+The way up and away from the square led to an open road, well-laid and lined with planted trees.
+There was a place for carts, but none for me to walk.
+My working-boots sounded on the road and I began to feel out of my place.

+I began to feel hot.
+The road led straight up a rising hill.
+Soon a small rise showed I was to cross a bridge, but as I walked closer, I saw that the road stopped before where the bridge should have been.

+I looked down to see not a river, but only a stream.
+It looked almost un-natural, running is a straight line which seemed to pass into the distance.
+No part of the stream was higher than another.
+The water ran neither in one direction or the other, but seemed to boil.
+The acidic smell came again.

+The strangest thing about the stream was it's colour - where I had though the sun had made it golden, I stepped down to find it a glistening, sickly yellow.
+As far as I could see, it spread like a line drawn directly through the middle of the island.

+8800